BBTastro/cc-beatBoxLab/docs/technical/chatbot/ChatBot-Features-and-TechStack.md

 ## Overview

-The beatBox ChatBot is an AI-powered assistant integrated into the beatBox application that provides personalized coaching and guidance for users' daily goal tracking challenges.
+The stepBox ChatBot is an AI-powered assistant integrated into the stepBox application that provides personalized coaching and guidance for users' daily goal tracking challenges.
 It leverages the AI SDK with OpenAI's GPT models to deliver real-time streaming responses.

 ## Features